Sorry, you need to enable JavaScript to visit this website.

 • Basic vocational education: Internship-based education.

-Specially planned youth education (STU): A 3-year youth education programme for young people with mental and physical impairments or special needs who are not able to complete any other education or training.
+Specially planned youth education (STU): A 3-year youth education programme for young people with mental and physical impairments or special needs who are not able to complete an ordinary upper secondary education in spite of extensive support.
+The programme is individually planned to meet the needs and interests of the young participant.

 Higher education in Denmark